oowais/Muses/README.md

 ## Setup
 `pip3 install -r requirements.txt`

+## Run
+'python runner.py'
+You might have to add sudo depending on the configuration of your system

 ## Problems with importing librosa
 ### Test if librosa installed installed properly.
 Open a python shell and type the following command